paglias/KnockoutApp/README.md

 For general discussion, features request and bugs report use [Github Issues](https://github.com/paglias/KnockoutApp/issues)

+#History

+### 0.1.1:
+ - fixes various bugs in KnockoutApp.Sync

+ - now you can set a *modelName* property in the model so that the model properties sent via Ajax will be wrapped in an object which name is the value of *model.modelName* (useful for Ruby on Rails which expects parameters to be wrapped in an object es. task: {id: 1, name: "a task"})

+ - KnockoutApp.Utils.unwrapValue now uses the code of Underscore.js's *result*

+ - Added *package.json* to handle dependencies

+ - Upgraded to Grunt 0.4

+ - grunt-docco is incompatible with grunt 0.4 so the annotated source code has to be generated manually using *docco* from the command line, I hope to fix that in the next version.

+### 0.1:
+Initial release

 #Credits

 A big thank to [BackboneJS](http://backbonejs.org) for the inspiration given to that project (and also for the *extendClass* method that has been taken from it)!

+Thank also to [Underscore.js](http://underscorejs.org/) to which all the credits for KnockoutApp.Utils.unwrapValue are due.

 #License

+KnockoutApp is licensed under the MIT License.